Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Interface
 In PlayerControl.Update there's a hidden keystroke for pressedInterfaceOff
 ##		CT	Ambient Light
+- CameraScript.SetLighting
+  - DW
+- StatusEffects.WerewolfTransform
-- See also:
+- StatusEffects.WerewolfTransformBack
 - LoadLevel.SetNormalLighting
-  - SetRogueVisionLighting
+- LoadLevel.SetRogueVisionLighting
 ###			T	New Moon
 Test with Werewolf
 ###			C	Sepia
-Attempted
-DW, removed
+New
 ###			T	No Agent Lights
 - Didn't work, and made the agent move feet-first
   - Same outcome for both locations of attempt